Acetal: Unusual acetals

 Phenylsulfonylethylidene (PSE) acetal is an example of arylsulfonyl acetal possessing atypical properties, like resistance to acid hydrolysis which leads to selective introduction and removal of the protective group.

 Flavors and fragrances

-1,1-Diethoxyethane (acetaldehyde diethyl acetal), sometimes called simply "acetal", is an important flavouring compound in distilled beverages.
+1,1-Diethoxyethane (acetaldehyde diethyl acetal), sometimes called simply "acetal", is an important flavouring compound in sherry, brandy, and other distilled beverages.
 Two ketals of ethyl acetoacetate are used in commercial fragrances.
 Fructone (CH3C(O2C2H4)CH2CO2C2H5), an ethylene glycol ketal, and fraistone (CH3C(O2C2H3CH3)CH2CO2C2H5), a propylene glycol ketal, are commercial fragrances.

 Related compounds

 Used in a more general sense, the term X,Y-acetal also refers to any functional group that consists of a carbon bearing two heteroatoms X and Y. For example, N,O-acetal refers to compounds of type R^{1}R^{2}C(OR)(NR'_{2}) (R,R' ≠ H) also known as a hemiaminal ether or aminal, a.k.a. aminoacetal.

 S,S-acetal refers to compounds of type R^{1}R^{2}C(SR)(SR') (R,R' ≠ H), also known as thioacetal and thioketals.